SaduniHettihewa/Authentication/README.md

 # Authentication
-   This is a simple login app with Recat native + php + mysql
+   This is a simple login app with Reactnative + php + mysql